cohpy/cohpy.org/prod_setup/README.md

 ```
 # cp env_template {root of this repo}/.env
-# vi .env
+# vi .env (or the editor of your choice)
 ```

-And set up your SECRET_KEY.
+Edit the .env file and uncomment the SECRET_KEY line and change the key to whatever you would like.

 Build the database and the static folders.